 The value specified for ADADBID is used if the application program does not supply a specific database ID in the ADABAS control block.
 Refer to the ADABAS Operations Manual for a description of the use of the database ID.

 ADALIMIT

 Sysparm Use Possible Values Default

-The maximum number of ADABAS calls from an online transaction before the program is cancelled. see text 4096
+ADALIMIT The maximum number of ADABAS calls from an online transaction see text 4096

-r
+before the program is cancelled.

 Note: This parameter is ignored for attached programs.